 Across the Group, the businesses manage a wide range of safety risks.
 These range from office employees, manufacturing employees and employees providing services at customer sites, including military bases and platforms.
 The safety of the products and services provided to users and customers is also of key importance to Ultra.
 The individual operating businesses ensure that the appropriate legal and ethical levels of safety are met across a product’s life cycle, with particular emphasis on the manufacturing, in-service and disposal phases.

 All operating businesses are required to adhere to a written health and safety policy, fully compliant for the jurisdictions in which we operate, with local management owning the day-to-day health and safety risk management for the people in their charge.
 Our business units manage a range of safety risks, from office and light manufacturing environments, to providing services at customer sites or units, including military bases and platforms.
-Business units report safety-related incidents and KPIs covering lost time accidents and externally reportable incidents, including rates per 1,000 employees as an embedded part of the monthly Business Performance Report which is reviewed by the Executive Team.
-Safety performance and strategy are reviewed by the Board as a specific concern annually, and safety is the first item on the agenda of every Board and Executive Team meeting.
+Business units report safety-related incidents and KPIs covering lost time accidents and externally reportable incidents, including rates per 1,000 employees as an embedded part of the monthly Business Performance Report which is reviewed by the leadership team, and safety is the first item on the agenda of every leadership meeting.

 The safety of the products and services provided to users and customers is also a key priority for Ultra.
 Each business ensures the appropriate legal and ethical levels of safety are met across a product’s lifecycle, with particular emphasis on the manufacturing, in-service and disposal phases.

-Ultra’s continuous safety improvement activities are focused on ensuring that the Group’s facilities, infrastructure, processes, products and services are as safe as reasonably practical for Ultra’s employees, visitors, customers and users.
+Ultra’s continuous safety improvement activities are focused on ensuring that facilities, infrastructure, processes, products and services are as safe as reasonably practical for Ultra’s employees, visitors, customers and users.